MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 - Fix explicit `with` statements
 - Fix implicit with statements
 - Fix old report layout and replace with `rendering` layout section
 - Convert pages or page extensions to use the `actionRef` syntax for promoted actions on the action bar.
+For more information, see [Code action for actions](devenv-code-actions.md#code-action-for-promoted-actions).

+## Code actions for promoted actions

+Use the code action to convert *legacy* syntax for promoted actions to the `actionref` syntax, which is introduced with [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2.
+In-client customizations, user personalization, and profile configurations are automatically converted into the new syntax, so this is primarily applicable to DEV extensions.

   > [!NOTE]
   > For Designer extensions, use **F6** to open **Designer**, see where the legacy syntax is used, and by choosing the Lock symbol and use **Unlock page** to automatically convert the legacy syntax for the running code.
-  > [!NOTE]
-  > This is primarily applicable for DEV extensions, since conversion to new `actionRef` syntax is done automatically on In-client customizations, User Personalizations, and Profile Configurations.
+Pressing **Alt+F6** will show the converted code in Visual Studio Code.

 ## To enable AL Code Actions

 1. Open the Command Palette by pressing **Ctrl+Shift+P** and then open the `settings.json` file.